kevinconstantine/qactivity/README.md

-# Qumulo Activity Reporting Tool (qactivity): Show IOPS+Throughput+Capacity Growth for a job
+# Qumulo Activity Reporting Tool (qactivity): Show IOPS+Capacity Growth for a job

 qactivity/ daemon is a command-line tool that does the following: